tractr/docker-images/servers/elk/README.md

 A configuration for Elastic Search is also provided.
 A script to run Curator is available with the `run-curator` command.
 To run this from your host : `docker exec container_name run-curator`.

+The log retention is set to 45 day by default.
+This can be change with environment variable `CURATOR_RETENTION_DAYS`.